Marshall University offers a variety of merit-based scholarships to students who demonstrate outstanding academic achievement.

 - Outside Scholarships

-To download a copy of Marshall University Merit-based Scholarship policies, click on the link below.
+To download a copy of Marshall University Merit-based Scholarship policy (for the prior academic year), click on the link below.

 On Campus Opportunities: At any given time, about 725 undergraduates and 600 graduate students are employed on campus.
 While many on campus jobs are posted thru Marshall JobTrax, you may choose to directly contact some of the on-campus employers shown below: